 - Outages: Some equipment must be accessed in the event of a power outage.
 Inaccessible equipment causes longer outages for you and your neighbors.

 If we can’t access equipment, we have to contact the member and return at a later date.
 That’s inefficient for our workforce, costly to your Co-op, and it could be dangerous in an emergency situation.Thank you for keeping everyone safe by keeping electrical equipment on your property accessible!

 Electric meters are the property of Flathead Electric and must be accessible by Co-op crews.
-Some members have opted to enclose the electric meters on their property for aesthetic purposes.
-Enclosed meters must still be accessible (unlocked hinged door, for example) and unobstructed.
-FEC has worked with state electrical inspectors and local fire departments to come up with this list of criteria to safely enclose meter bases.
+In the past some members had opted to enclose the electric meters on their property for aesthetic purposes.
+Enclosed meters were to be accessible (unlocked hinged door, for example) and unobstructed.
+FEC previously worked with state electrical inspectors and local fire departments to come up with acceptable options to safely enclose meter bases.

 Heavy snow and ice coming off your roof can damage Flathead Electric’s meter or your electric equipment, which may cause outages and lead to costly repairs.
 To avoid broken or damaged meters and equipment, members should consider placing a protective structure over their meter base in areas where heavy snowfall or ice buildup is likely.

 If you have a locked gate or secured private property, Flathead Electric offers several options for property owners to ensure that we can access it when needed:

 - In the case of a coded gate, the property owner can provide Flathead Electric Cooperative with a gate code or 24/7 contact information enabling us to gain immediate access to equipment.
 Some systems allow you to set up additional codes just for utilities and other approved visitors.
 The code will only be used to access our system and will never be shared outside FEC.